A Comprehensive, Fully Illustrated Guide to Our Bodies—for Boys and Girls!

 Additionally, through stories and antics of the older siblings of Class 4B, readers will be introduced to the topics of puberty, falling in love, having sex, and becoming pregnant.

-Dagmar Geisler's My Body is Changing is the perfect introduction to body awareness and sexual education for preschool and early elementary school students.
+Dagmar Geisler's My Body is Growing is the perfect introduction to body awareness and sexual education for preschool and early elementary school students.